 We thumped off the closest exit and pulled over to the side.
 The driver opened the trunk and deposited our luggage on the sidewalk.
-Seriously less than a minute later, we spot another taxi coming at us down the street and Lisa waves it over.
+Less than a minute later, another taxi pulled to the curb right behind us.
 “How convenient,” I think.
-“Wow, God sure answered our prayers quickly,” Lisa declared.
+“Wow, praise God!
+He sure answered our prayers quickly,” Lisa declared.

-We show the new driver the address of our hotel and he loads our luggage.
-With every turn on an unknown Paris street I’m praying “Lord, protect us.”
-Lisa is praying, “Lord thank you for providing this second taxi.”
+We showed the new driver the address of our hotel and he loaded our luggage.
+With every turn on an unknown Paris street I pray “Lord, protect us.”
+Lisa prayedz, “Lord thank you for providing this second taxi.”

 Later Lisa and I compared notes on the event.
 She told me what she had been thinking and I told her what I had been thinking.
 I felt a bit spiritually weak for not trusting God more.
 Why couldn’t I simply believe and obey Philippians 4:6?